 |Me, watching Strictly.|

 Hyaluronic Acid is present in our skin, but sadly our ability to both produce it and hold on to it decreases as we age.
-Its function in the skin however, isn't to simply 'moisturise'.
-It's much more important than that.
-HA is probably the single most multi-tasking ingredient we use in skincare.
-Although it does hydrate by holding moisture on the skin, it also works as an antioxidant, prevents loss of elasticity, stimulates collagen and plumps the appearance of the skin.
-Crucial at this time of year, it is also anti-inflammatory and anti-bacterial, key for those of you that suffer from broken skin conditions whether from spots, acne, eczema, rosacea or perioral dermatitis.
+Its function in the skin however, isn’t to simply ‘moisturise’.
+It’s much more important than that.
+HA is a great ingredient when used correctly.
+Although it does hydrate by holding moisture on the skin, it can also help to work as an antioxidant, prevent loss of elasticity, stimulate collagen and plump the appearance of the skin.

 There are numerous HA products on the market, and in the case of most of them, you do get what you pay for.
 Hyaluronic acid comes in all sizes, and in general, the smaller, the more able to penetrate, the more expensive.
 One size literally does not fit all.

 I would be wary however, of using HA at every stage of your skincare.
 And if your skin barrier is compromised, a multi-sized hyaluronic product may be best avoided as it can contribute to inflammation if a smaller molecule is used on broken skin.

 Adding to that is the difference between hyaluronic acid and sodium hyaluronate.
 One is hyaluronic acid, while SH is a salt derived from HA.
 Sodium hyaluronate is cheaper to produce, so is used more widely, but it’s more easily absorbed than HA, so it’s good to have both options if you can.
 In truth there are so many differing options for HA and SH that it’s best to test if you can, or go on recommendations, whether from a blogger, or a friend.
 Not all HA products are created equally.